arrowtype/recursive/README.md

 The Recursive project is licensed under the [SIL Open Font License v1.1](OFL.txt).
 This is a free software license that permits you to use the font software under a set of conditions.
 Please refer to the full text of the license for details about the permissions, conditions, and disclaimers.

-## Collaborators
+## Contributors

-- Stephen Nixon
+- Design by Stephen Nixon, with
   - Lisa Huang
   - Katja Schimmel
   - Rafał Buchner
+- Font Mastering with Ben Kiel

 + Many other advisors and reviewers